INL/BlackLab/README.md

 Please note that _dev_, not _main_, is the default branch.
 This is the development branch, which should be considered unstable.

+## Code style

+Configurations for IDE code formatters can be found in the `build-tools/` directory:
+- `formatter-intellij.xml` for IntelliJ IDEA
+- `formatter-eclipse.xml` for Eclipse

 ## Building the site

 Here's how to build the BlackLab site: